Chapter One VI

 Nikko, “You got anything to hang on to?
 Even a hunch?”

 Joan Wayne, “Janah’s gotten to where I am.
 We have a guy who likely manscapes.
 We have a beach full of bodybuilders, lots hopped up on steroids.
 They have the strength for the job, the attitude in some of them, maybe.
 The regulars are pretty well known, pumping iron all day.
-They know each other, no reports of an odd muscle head popping up.
+They know each other, no reports of an odd muscle-head popping up.
 But they come and go, it isn’t out of the question.
 Rose was at the beach all the time.
-Naturally the muscle heads who aren’t gay took an interest.”
+Naturally the muscle boys who aren’t gay took an interest.”

 Janah, “Tell me about the weapons.”